jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IDSA-Trends-in-Identity-Security-2024.md

 81% saying it’s a great or solid technology.
 Respondents were also consistent in their answers about phishing- resistant multi-factor authentication (MFA), with 82% saying it’s a great or solid technology for the future.

-Copyright © 2024, IDSA

-# Security Outcomes Remain A Work In Progress
+## Security Outcomes Remain A Work In Progress
 Identity stakeholders also provided insight into their company’s level of implementation of identity-related security outcomes.
 The most advanced outcome was the implementation of MFA for all users, a common theme throughout the research at 52% fully implemented.
 Granting access according to the principle of least privilege